 Phi Theta Kappa

-PTK members need a 3.5 grade point average (GPA) or higher and completed at least 12 credits for their chapter's school.
-Invitations for membership are sent at the beginning of every semester.
-Carroll Community College's chapter of PTK is named Alpha Psi Psi.
+PTK members need a 3.5 grade point average (GPA) or higher and completed at least 12 credits for their chapter's school to be eligible for initial membership.
+Invitations for membership are sent at the beginning of term.
+Carroll's chapter of PTK is Alpha Psi Psi.

 SA's conduct individual and group tours during any promotional college event including open houses and information sessions.

 Most events require a one-and-a-half to two-hour time commitment.
 Events requiring a longer time commitment and training offer additional incentives.

 Attendance is required for training and information sessions.
 You must receive training certification to remain active in the ambassador program.
 Certificates are provided upon completion of training.

 The SA program is an approved student activity for Leadership Challenge students.

 Being an SA looks great in your portfolio when applying for jobs or transfer.
 Letters of recommendation are provided upon request for graduation/transfer.

 Incentive gifts are awarded, on a sliding scale, which are determined by volunteer hours.